inception88/CLI_Project/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/CLI_Project`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-This application will create a list of the featured products on EnterActionApparel.com.
-It will then allow the user to choose a product and get more details about it.
-The details will include the description and the price.
+This application will create a list of the featured products on EnterActionApparel.com using a CLI.
+It will then allow the user to choose a product and get more info about it.
+The details will include the description, the price and the individual product webpage.

 ## Installation